 This programme is now closed for applications

-We are looking for proposals that:
+We were looking for proposals that:

 1. Important supporting information